WeblateOrg/weblate/docs/admin/translating.rst

 Enhance the translation process with info available in the translation files.
 This includes explanation, string priority, check flags, or providing visual context.
-All these features can be set in the :ref:`source-review`:
+All these features can be set while editing additional string info:

 .. image:: /images/source-review-edit.png